Coffee Gear

 Check Price

-Bee House is a Japanese brand that goes by the name Zero Japan in the U.S. The Bee House Ceramic Coffee Dripper is a great pour over coffee maker which features an ergonomic handle.
-The interior has vertical ribbing and two drain holes to regulate the outflow.
-This gives an even extraction that results in a satisfying cup.
+Bee House is a Japanese brand known as Zero Japan in the U.S. The Bee House Ceramic Coffee Dripper is an excellent pour-over coffee maker that features an ergonomic handle.

-A very nice feature of this dripper is its see-through base design.
-You can see how much coffee is in the cup without lifting up the dripper.
-This will prevent you from overflowing the cup.
+A particularly nice feature of this dripper is its see-through base design, allowing you to see how much coffee is in the cup without lifting the dripper.
+This helps prevent overflowing the cup.
+Read More Information Here

 Pros: